 Energy services goes hand-in-hand with information services, such as home energy management systems, energy reports and real-time usage information through analysis of smart meter data.
 Consumers can manage consumption and costs through real-time data.
 Fifty percent of Millennials will pay more for real-time information and 61 percent want an app that remotely monitors their energy usage and controls home elements.

 Home services is a developing market that includes home inspection, landscaping, emergency home repair plans and bundled services, such as home security systems.
 Utilities can use collected data to anticipate customer needs and move into that space before startups.

 Home Repair Plans Popular Value-Added Services

-Customers who received an emergency home repair plan through their utility rated their provider higher than those who didn’t have policies.
+Consumers who received an emergency home repair plan through their utility rated their provider higher than those who didn’t have policies.
 This was an increase of 40 percent for gas providers and 36 percent for electric providers, according to a HomeServe USA survey.
 In addition, 59 percent of those who don’t currently have policies would have an improved opinion of their utility provider if they did offer a repair plan, while more than half said it would be appropriate for their utility to offer one.
-More than 80 percent said a utility should inform customers what repairs won’t be covered by the utility.
+More than 80 percent said a utility should inform consumers what repairs won’t be covered by the utility.

-Utility companies have a leg up on services in all of these areas through their connections to customers’ homes and the huge amount of data collected regularly.
+Utility companies have a leg up on services in all of these areas through their connections to consumers’ homes and the huge amount of data collected regularly.
 Investing in value-added services can increase operating margins and reduce attrition.

 HomeServe USA partners with utility providers to offer home warranties, complementing other energy services offerings and providing reliable and convenient repair services for home electric, gas, water and sewer lines.
 To find out how HomeServe can expand your home services offerings, contact us.